 Your next stop is the Cabo da Roca, the westernmost point of not only Portugal but all of mainland Europe.
 Enjoy the gorgeous views across the Atlantic Ocean as waves crash onto the shore.
 As you head back to Lisbon, you'll visit the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family, and nowadays an excellent spot for surfing.
 You'll also be able to visit the luxury entertainment town of Estoril, known for its casino (the largest in Europe) and beautiful gardens.

-Once you return to Lisbon, you'll have the remainder of the day to enjoy the city any way you like!
+Once you return to Lisbon, you'll have the remainder of the day to enjoy the city in any way you like.

 In the evening, you'll have the free time to explore Évora's streets and dining scene on your own.

-Day 8: Explore Évora and the Alentejo region
+Day 8: Explore Évora & the Alentejo Region

 Today you'll have a full-day excursion of the Alentejo region, where the pace of life slows amid the area's iconic golden plains.
 This sparsely populated yet vast swath of land between the Algarve region and Lisbon offers scenic rolling hills, olive groves, vineyards, and charming fortified towns with a number of walking trails, Neolithic monuments, rustic wineries, and cork production facilities.